 If you’d rather stay on top of the water, then your options are endless in either location.
 Kayaking, SUP boarding, sailing, and fishing are available all over these islands.
 And of course, there’s the surfing.
 Hawaii is world-famous for its waves, and the surf culture is a part of everyday life.
 Take lessons on famous Waikiki Beach, or test your skills against some of the best breaks in the world.
 Fiji might not be quite so famous, but it’s not short of a break or two.
 Pro surfers can find world-class waves on the Mamanucas, while beginners can learn the art of wave riding on the main island of Viti Levu.

-This is one category where Fiji cannot compare.
-Hawaii is the outright winner for thriving nightlife and cosmopolitan restaurants.
+This is one category where Fiji simply cannot compare.
+Hawaii is the outright winner for its thriving nightlife.
 Each of the main islands of Hawaii has its own nightlife hub, like the Kona coast of The Big Island or Lahaina in Maui.
 But real party hunters will want to head to Honolulu on Oahu.
-There you’ll find everything from dive bars to world-class clubs and cabaret nights to rooftop lounges.
+There, you’ll find everything from dive bars to world-class clubs and cabaret nights to rooftop lounges overlooking Waikiki Beach.

 You’ll also find a huge range of restaurants serving global cuisine from right across the Americas and Asia.
-Choose from American chains, high-end fusion restaurants, five-star eateries, and family-run diners.
+Choose from American chains, high-end fusion restaurants, five-star eateries to and family-run diners.
 You’ve got sleek sushi joints and grill houses on the Waikiki strip next to sizzling soy noodle bays in Chinatown.
 But you’ve also got authentically Hawaiian joints and budget-friendly options in those parts if you look for them.

 In Fiji, you’ll find a couple of nightlife hubs, mostly around Nadi in Viti Levu.
 But once you head out to the smaller islands, nightlife is really not on the agenda.
 Then it’s more about peaceful sunset cocktails, maybe accompanied by a local acoustic band or some entertainment laid on by your resort.

 The restaurants in Fiji are all about the traditional Polynesian fare.
-So, if you love tropical fruit, freshly caught seafood, and an abundance of coconut, prepare to delight your tastebuds.
+So, if you love tropical fruit, freshly caught seafood, and an abundance of coconut, prepare to delight your taste buds.
 Of course, the high number of Indian residents means you’ll also find excellent South Asian food, but you won’t find many other global cuisines or fine dining options.
 All in all, the nightlife is tame and relaxed in Fiji compared to in Hawaii.

-Sadly neither of these vacation spots come cheap.
+Sadly, neither of these vacation spots come cheap.
 Hawaii is consistently listed as one of the most expensive places to visit in the US.
-It offers few budget accommodation options and is packed with expensive bucket list activities like helicopter flights over active volcanoes, ATV tours, bungee jumping, and skydiving.
-All that plus high-end restaurants and bars, and the opportunity to do some luxury shopping in Honolulu, you can spend money easily in Hawaii.
+It offers few budget accommodation options and is packed with expensive bucket-list activities like helicopter flights over active volcanoes, ATV tours, bungee jumping, and skydiving.
+All that plus high-end restaurants and bars, and the opportunity to do some luxury shopping in Honolulu, and you can spend money easily in the land of Aloha.

 Flights to Fiji aren’t cheap, and cruising between the islands to find your perfect spot will take a chunk out of your budget.
 But, once you’re on your dream island, you’re likely to spend less than you would in Hawaii.
-While you can find those same bucket list activities if you want to, the pace of life is calmer, and you’re encouraged to spend more time relaxing and soaking up the scenery.
-Here, your money will likely be spent on sunlounger cocktails, snorkel rental, and handmade souvenirs from the traditional craft markets, not to mention the lux hotel you stay at..
+While you can find those same bucket-list activities if you want to, the pace of life is calmer, and you’re encouraged to spend more time relaxing and soaking up the scenery.
+Here, your money will likely be spent on sun lounger cocktails, snorkel rental, and handmade souvenirs from the traditional craft markets, not to mention the lux hotel you stay at..